plooney81/todoCrud/README.md

 2. re-enforced my knowledge of creating a REST api.

 ## Code Snippets
 The following is a snippet for the main get route of this API.
-It has a simply SQL query, that returns all columns from the table tasks.
+It has a simple SQL query, that returns all columns from the table tasks.
 The response of the query is then sent to user as JSON data type.
 ```js
 app.get('/tasks', (req, res)=>{
   db.many(`